Dread Delusion: Development

-Lovely Hellplace is a studio established in 2018 by Brighton-based independent developer James Wragg.
+Dread Delusion was developed by Lovely Hellplace, a studio established in 2018 by Brighton-based independent developer James Wragg.
 Wragg began development of Dread Delusion in 2019 as a desire to merge the role-playing game and walking simulator genres, from an observation that modern role-playing games were "unnecessarily burdened by repetitive combat".
 An initial version of Dread Delusion was submitted to the compilation Haunted PS1 Demo Disc, published by Breogán Hackett on 6 February 2020.

-An early access version of the game was released onto Steam on 16 June 2022, following the involvement of independent publisher DreadXP in the development of the game.
-Whilst initially planning to distribute the game as full release, Wragg stated he was "won over to the idea to the idea of early access" following recognition of the "different level of feedback when you release a game to passionate fans".
+An early access version of Dread Delusion was released onto Steam on 16 June 2022, following the involvement of independent publisher DreadXP in the development of the game.
+Whilst initially planning to distribute the game as full release, Wragg stated he was "won over to the idea of early access" following recognition of the "different level of feedback when you release a game to passionate fans".
+The 'Rise of the Skeletons' update, released in October 2023, added a new area, Summonisle, and a player ability to summon skeletons to aid the player in combat.
+The 'Clockwork Kingdom' update was released in January 2024, adding a new region of the same title to the game.

+Dread Delusion received a full release on 14 May 2024, accompanied by the release of launch trailer.
+The release introduced several end-game content updates, including an ending to the game's main quest, the inclusion of a new region named the Underlands, and pilotable airships.